 A common misconception is that there's a victim involved in a disorderly conduct charge.
 This is inaccurate since, by definition, disorderly conduct is any action that could provoke a disturbance.
 For example, someone is yelling obscenities in a bank but they aren’t directing it at any one patron or teller; this is a disorderly conduct violation because their behavior may lead to a violent or verbal retaliation.

 What Kind of Penalties Will I Face?

-In Wisconsin, a disorderly conduct charge is a Class B misdemeanor, and carry a maximum penalty of 90 days in jail, a $1000 fine, or both.
-If your arrest is a result of unlawful assembly; this is a Class A misdemeanor, and comes with a maximum penalty of 9 months in jail, a $10,000 fine or both.
+In Wisconsin, a disorderly conduct charge is a Class B misdemeanor, and carries a maximum penalty of 90 days in jail, a $1000 fine, or both.
+If your arrest is a result of unlawful assembly, this is a Class A misdemeanor and it comes with a maximum penalty of 9 months in jail, a $10,000 fine or both.

 You are only a criminal if you are convicted™